 The statement of purpose, values and outcomes developed in Phase 1 set out the Board's ambition to empower and support communities to be more involved in matters that affect them and in doing more in their communities.
-Phase 2 was informed by a workshop on being an enabling Council from the perspectives of 12 diverse community groups from across Highland.
+Phase 2 was informed by a workshop on being an enabling Council from the perspectives of 14 diverse community groups from across Highland.
+The groups participating are listed in Appendix 4.

-- 4.25 From that workshop specific actions are being identified for the Council and for partners and it is proposed these are developed further through a conference hosted by the Council in the autumn for community bodies, partners and Government to attend.
-It is proposed that the Highland Third Sector Interface is approached to support this and for the Highland CPP to be actively involved.
+- 4.25 From that workshop specific actions are being identified for the Council and for partners and the Board recommends that these are developed further through an event hosted by the Council in the autumn for community bodies, partners and Government to participate in.
+As well as seeking views on the event from those involved already, support from the Highland Third Sector Interface will be sought and given the new duties on public bodies to support community bodies, our CPP partners should be actively involved.
 This would also help address the strategic issues identified by the Board as set out in Booklet B around how best to support community bodies with the right infrastructure, including social enterprise, how to enable enthusiasts to be more involved and how to enable more preventative services to be developed.
-A proposed programme for the conference will be taken to the Board in September. - 4.26 Phase 3 offers potential for considerable engagement with community bodies in the individual reviews where the option of community-run services seems feasible. - 4.27 Other action with partners and Government includes discussion on respective roles on economic growth and protecting the beneficiaries of European funding and feeding into national reviews.
+Involvement from all areas of Highland would be designed into the event. - 4.26 Phase 3 offers potential for considerable engagement with community bodies in the individual reviews where the option of community-run services seems feasible. - 4.27 Other action with partners and Government includes discussion on respective roles on economic growth and protecting the beneficiaries of European funding and feeding into national reviews.